About Me | Addendums | TM Places Where We Have Lived

 In 1994 we met Rob Robb and got more and more away from TM®.
 Even my husband who was a TM fanatic became less and less obsessed with doing his “regular” TM® practice.
 But then, that is another story.

-I have continued practicing TM® off and on since 1994.
+I continued practicing TM® off and on since 1994 until 1997.
 I quit going to the Golden Dome in 1996.
 Me and my husband and my daughter left Fairfield in 1997 and moved to Taos, New Mexico.
 I left my husband in 1999 and got divorced in 2000.
 I lived in Fairfield from June of 1999 till the end of 2001with my daughter, without ever practicing TM either at home or in the ladies' dome, and moved back here to Taos on December 27, 2001.
 My daughter left Fairfield on January 1, 2003.
 She moved to L.A. and loves it there.
 Added in 2008: Bert and I moved back in together the beginning of 2006.
-We remarried in June of this year.
-We worked out our stuff.
-Neither of us are practicing TM® any more.
+We remarried in June of 2008 We worked out our stuff.
+Neither of us are practicing TM® (much) anymore.

 I stumbled on to the below mentioned web site a year or more ago and heard about the book TM and Cult Mania but I guess I wasn’t ready to read it until now.
 I finally read it in August of 2005.